vivekbhoye/Keywordio---Library-Managment-System/README.md

 7. now navigate to http://127.0.0.1:8000/

 ## Third Party Packages
-Django Crispy forms : for forms visual appearance
+Django Crispy forms : for forms visual appearance and Validation.
 ## Screenshots

 Admin Signup ( created user will have admin permissions,no duplicates email and username allowed )